ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 Equipment must be completely 'cleaned' to an 'as-new' state before it is reused or reassigned.
 This means that all storage media in the device must be fully erased.
 Be aware that deleting visible files, emptying files from the “Recycle Bin” of a computer or reformatting a drive are not considered a sufficiently secure method of wiping equipment, as data recovery software could be used by a new owner to “undelete” files or “unformat” a drive.

-In order to really erase data it is necessary to use data-shredding software.
+In order to really erase data it is necessary to use the appropriate data-shredding software for the media being erased.
 These programs don't just delete data - they overwrite it multiple times to erase all trace, making it almost impossible for anyone to retrieve it.

 The reassignment must be recorded by the line manager in the appropriate asset register.